tmsl9/multiplayer-game/README.md

 >node server.js

-Game is playing on your local domain
+Game is played on your local domain

 ## Requirement